How to Create and Use Custom Fields in WordPress

 5. Save the post.

 At this moment, you won’t actually see much.
 You still need to add some formatting to display the information.
 So far, this additional information is stored in the database, so it can be called upon to be displayed.
-For this tutorial, I’ve opted to display these custom fields on posts (instead of pages) so I’ll go through the most basic way to format everything.
+For this tutorial, I’ve opted to display these custom fields on posts (instead of pages), so I’ll go through the most basic way to format everything.

 Displaying the Custom Fields on the Post

-Using template modifications to add the custom fields as recurring site data is an efficient way of going about things.
-Let’s say that you start by displaying the custom fields at the beginning of your post, but later decide that it would look better at the bottom.
 By using template modifications, that change is easy to do because changing the template will update the entire site.
 If you didn’t use this method, and instead saved the information individually inside each post, you’d have to edit every single post to make the change, making changes much more difficult.

-For this example, the custom field will be shown before the post so the reader can see the exercise type right way before reading the entire post.
+For this example, the custom field will be shown before the post so the reader can see the exercise type right away before reading the entire post.
 To display it this way, the data will be called before the WordPress loop.

-Note: These customizations should be done in a child theme of course, and we’ll be using the single.php
+Note: These customizations should be done in a child theme of course, and we’ll be using the single.php file.
+As always, customizations like these are best tested in a development environment.

-file and add this code outside of the WordPress loop:
+1. Open the single.php file and add this code after the header and before the WordPress loop:

 <?php the_meta(); ?>